B.Sc. Geology. 1971. Annamalai University, India

 Ph.D.
 Remote Sensing.
 1994.
 Jawaharlal Nehru Technological University, India

 Santhosh Seelan joined the Space Studies faculty in fall 2005.
-He was the first Chair of UND's newly formed Department of Earth System Science and Policy before he came to the Space Studies Department.
-He has been with UNDs Upper Midwest Aerospace Consortium since 1998 where he helped establish a sophisticated geospatial lab and lead a NASA sponsored project on Crop and Range Alert System aimed at promoting geospatial technologies among farmers and ranchers of the Upper Midwest.
+He was the founding Chair of UND's newly formed Department of Earth System Science and Policy before he came to the Space Studies Department.
+He has been with UND's Upper Midwest Aerospace Consortium since 1998 where he helped establish a sophisticated geospatial lab and lead a NASA sponsored project on Crop and Range Alert System aimed at promoting geospatial technologies among farmers and ranchers of the Upper Midwest.
 This project involves near real time delivery of satellite data products and services to end users, application development, and training.
 The project had grown from ten participating end users in 1999 to over six hundred by 2005.

 Having lived in five countries and four continents, Seelan brings a wealth of international experience to the department and actively pursues international collaborations.
-Seelan enjoys advising students and was recognized as the Outstanding Student Organization Advisor at the UND Memorial Union Leadership Awards Ceremony in 2009 and again in 2011 & 2012 for serving as advisor to both Student Association of India, and International Student Organization, and in helping to organize Feast of Nations an annual cultural event.
+Seelan enjoys advising students and was recognized as the “Outstanding Student Organization Advisor” at the UND Memorial Union Leadership Awards Ceremony in 2009 and again in 2011 & 2012 for serving as advisor to both Student Association of India, and International Student Organization, and in helping to organize “Feast of Nations” an annual cultural event.

 Seelan, S. "Remote Sensing of Groundwater."
 Chapter under ‘Hydrology and Water Resources’ section of Volume III of Remote Sensing Handbook.
 Invited contribution.
 Taylor and Francis Inc. Manuscript under print (as of July 2015).